Örnsköldsvik Airport

 Örnsköldsvik Airport (IATA: OER, ICAO: ESNO), is a regional airport located 24 km northeast of Örnsköldsvik, Sweden, at Husum, built in 1961.

 History

 The airport had 80,123 passengers in 2013 and a record of 165,712 in 2000.
 On 31 October 2014, Örnsköldsvik airport received permission to have the first remote controlled air control tower in the world.
 The tower is controlled from Sundsvall-Timrå Airport.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Örnsköldsvik Airport: